Bioengineering (BE) is a science-based engineering discipline that integrates engineering and biological sciences in one curriculum.

 BE Program Educational Objectives

-The undergraduate program leads to a Bachelor of Science degree in Biological Engineering, producing graduates who will, within 3 to 5 years:
+The undergraduate program leads to a Bachelor of Science degree in Biological Engineering, producing graduates who will, within 3-5 years:

-- Show proficiency in engineering analysis, design and development.
+- Show proficiency in quantitative analysis, engineering design and development.

 - Interact effectively with life science and other professionals.

-- Integrate biological and engineering sciences for the design and development of innovative systems and processes for improved health, bio-resource utilization, and environmental protection.
+- Leverage principles of biological and engineering sciences for the design and development of innovative systems.

-- Exhibit professionalism as they continually add value to their chosen field of endeavor.
+- Demonstrate leadership and professionalism as they continually add value to their chosen field of endeavor.

-- Succeed in advanced study in engineering, medicine or veterinary medicine, if pursued.
+- Succeed in advanced study in engineering, medicine or other fields, if pursued.